Experience A Full Day in Paris: Private Tour with Car Service

-duration 8 hours
+duration 8 hours including break

 You could spend a lifetime in Paris and never run out of new things to discover.
 But if you’ve only got a day, leave it to us to give you a Parisian experience that will give you a lifetime of memories.
 Your Expert Guide accompanies you on a discovery of some of the most influential art and architecture in Western Civilization at the magnificent Louvre, then takes you by car past the medieval masterpiece of glass and color and light that is the Sainte-Chapelle.
 You walk on hallowed ground, embraced by history and mystery, in the fabled Cathedral of Notre-Dame, then cross the River Seine for lunch in the vibrant Latin Quarter, home to the Sorbonne, Paris' 13th-century university, still frequented by young scholars from around the globe.
 You follow the tree-lined grand boulevard of the Champs-Elysées past sophisticated shops and elegant boutiques - to Napoleon's mighty Arc de Triomphe and the eternally impressive Eiffel Tower.
 A trip up to Montmartre brings you to the ever-cheeky Moulin Rouge and the stunningly spectacular Sacré-Coeur, with a breathtaking view over the City of Lights.
 On our Paris in a Day Tour, you are bathed in beauty as you engage in this very personal discovery of the ideals and accomplishments of the people of this great city across the ages, leaving you entertained, enlightened and inspired.